munificent/craftinginterpreters/book/classes-and-instances.md

 <aside name="prop">

-The compiler uses "property" instead of "field" here because remember Lox also lets you use dot syntax to access a method without calling it.
+The compiler uses "property" instead of "field" here because, remember, Lox also lets you use dot syntax to access a method without calling it.
 "Property" is the general term we use to refer to any named entity you can access on an instance.
 Fields are the subset of properties that are backed by the instance's state.